 If you’re looking for in office employment, you’re limiting yourself to the companies that are located within a one to two hour radius from where you live (and that’s one heck of a commute).
 If you apply to jobs where you can work virtually, you can literally work for a company anywhere in the world.
 Global Market Insights states that the, “virtual assistant market size is estimated to grow at an annual growth rate of 34.9% over the coming seven years.”

-More and more companies are adjusting to accommodate virtual employees.
+More and more companies are adjusting to accommodate remote workers.
 Moreover, there are many job websites that cater to virtual employment.
 Skillcrush has a great list of 25 sites for finding remote work.
 You can also find websites that focus on a particular industry.
 For example, CloudPeeps caters to freelance writers and social media and online marketers who all work virtually with a variety of clients. ‘

 2. Increased Demand for Virtual Employees

 Companies across the board are looking to hire virtual employees.
 In fact, Forbes published a list of 125 companies where most or all of the employees work remotely.
 Here are just a few reasons why: 1.
 Many times remote employees and freelancers don’t require expensive benefits, 2.
 Several studies have found that virtual employees are more productive, 3.
 It cuts down on company costs since a building and all the supplies that are needed to run an office are not required, and 4.
-Remote workers might be paid less since they may live in a less expensive part of the country.
+Work from home (WFH) employees might be paid less since they may live in a less expensive part of the country.
 Let’s say an entrepreneur in New York needs to hire an assistant.
 The cost of living is so costly in the city that they would have to pay someone a high wage.
 It would save this employer thousands of dollars per year to find a virtual assistant who lived in a part of the country with a lower rate of pay.

 3. Saving Money at Home